Con-Rez/autoDetailProject/README.md

+# AK Auto Detail Website

 ![Logo](https://github.com/Con-Rez/autoDetailProject/blob/main/apps/home/static/imgs/logo.jpg?raw=true)

-# AK Auto Detail Website
+## Project Overview

 AK Auto Detail, provides comprehensive auto detailing services to both private dealerships and the public.
 Despite offering high-quality services such as interior cleaning, exterior polishing, engine detailing, and headlight restoration.

-This project provides a user-friendly website for AK Auto Detail.
+This project's goal was to provide an appealing, functional, and user-friendly website for AK Auto Detail to allow customers to book appointments, estimate costs, and view examples of previous customers' vehicles.

 ## Features

+- Visually appealing homepage with a light and dark mode
 - Platform to highlight positive customer reviews
-- Visually Appealing Home Page
-- Highlights Instagram Feed
+- Highlights Instagram feed
-- Dedicated Photo Gallery, showcaseing Before-And-After images
+- Dedicated Photo Gallery, showcasing Before-And-After images and Videos
+- A Services Calculator to allow customers to estimate cost and time before booking
 - Integrated appointment scheduler, synced with Google Calendar integration
-- A Light and Dark Mode
+- Optimized for mobile, tablet, and desktop users

+---

 ## Authors